bartificer/programming-by-stealth/docs/pbs68.md

 ### Nav Pills

-As well as using the standard utilities, bootstrap also provides an additional custom style which allows the active item in a nav to be highlighted.
+As well as using the standard utilities, Bootstrap also provides an additional custom style which allows the active item in a nav to be highlighted.
 For example, the current page on a website could be marked as active in a nav used for site navigation.
 You enable pills by giving the relevant nav the additional class `.nav-pills`, and the active link the class `.active`.

 All navs, whether using pills or not, also support `.disabled` to mark an item in the navigation as being disabled.

 ### Controlling Nav Item Widths

 By default the width of flex items is determined by their content.
-When using pills the size of the active item becomes very obvious, so you might not want the default minimalist sizing.
+When using pills, the size of the active item becomes very obvious, so you might not want the default minimalist sizing.

-Until now we have not use the .nav-item class at all, but we now need to.
-In simple navigations the `<a>` tags can be made do double-duty as both nav items and nav links by giving them both the `.nav-item` and `.nav-link` classes.
+Until now we have not used the `.nav-item` class at all, but we now need to.
+In simple navigations, the `<a>` tags can be made to do double-duty as both nav items and nav links by giving them both the `.nav-item` and `.nav-link` classes.
 We’ll need to do that in order to control the item widths.

 Adding `.nav-fill` to an overall nav where each item has the class `.nav-item` will remove the empty space around each of the items.
-This won’t make them all the same width though, to do that we should give the nav the class `.nav-justified` instead of `.nav-fill`.
+This won’t make them all the same width though.
+To do that, we should give the nav the class `.nav-justified` instead of `.nav-fill`.

 Putting all that together, below is the markup for a simple justified nav including an active link and a disabled link: